theCapypara/riptide-docs/source/config_docs/mechanics/how_repositories.rst

 Entities defined in the repository can also reference other entities, even using relative paths.

-Repositories are cloned and updated whenever the Riptide CLI is run with the ``--update/-u`` flag.
+Repositories are cloned and updated whenever ``riptide update`` is run.

 Complex example
 ~~~~~~~~~~~~~~~